FESOM/fesom2_doc/doc/spatial_discretization.rst

 Because the cell placement of velocities, there are more velocity degrees of freedom than needed for vertex scalars.
 This leads to spurious grid-scale oscillations, and the task of horizontal viscosity operator is to eliminate them.

 The derivatives of horizontal velocity can be estimated at cell locations and then averaged to edges of triangles enabling computation of the viscous stress tensor :math:`\sigma_{ij}=\nu_hs_{ij}`, :math:`s_{ij}=(\partial_iu_j+\partial_ju_i)/2`, where the indices :math:`i,j` imply the horizontal directions, :math:`s_{ij}` is the strain rate tensor and :math:`\nu_h` is the harmonic horizontal viscosity coefficient.
 Its divergence will give the viscous force.
 This would be the standard way of introducing viscosity.
-It turns out that for cell velocities such a viscous force is insensitive to difference in the nearest velocities (see :cite:`DanilovKutsenko2019`).
+It turns out that for cell velocities such a viscous force is insensitive to the difference in the nearest velocities (see :cite:`DanilovKutsenko2019`).
 To eliminate grid-scale fluctuations FESOM is bound to use other discretizations.

 FESOM relies on a simplified stresses :math:`\sigma_{ij}=\nu_h\partial_iu_j`.
 As discussed by :cite:`Griffiesbook`, their divergence still ensures energy dissipation, but is nonzero for solid-body rotations if :math:`\nu_h` is variable.
 In spite of this drawback, using the simplified form is much more convenient for numerical reasons: since the divergence of stresses reduces to fluxes over vertical faces of triangular prisms, only contraction of stresses with normal vector appears, i.e., :math:`\nu_hn_i\partial_iu_j`, which is the derivative in the direction of :math:`{\bf n}`.